lizschley/number_six/scripts/documentation/update_process.md

     - For updating records, always leave the unique keys:
     --> ids (always), guid for paragraphs, and slug for references, categories and groups.
     --> other than that, you only need the field(s) you are updating
-    - If a record is not being updated, just delete it and save some run-time
+    - If an existing record is not being updated, it is ok to delete it.
     - When you are done editing, move the file to <INPUT_TO_UPDATER_STEP_THREE>
  3. Step 3.
 Open scripts/batch_json_db_updater_s3.py and follow the Step Three Usage Instructions
     - Any actual db change (create, update, delete) happens in Step 3